 “If a student has missed a few weeks of study - through no fault of their own - they may not achieve the Year 12 scores they were expecting.
 That’s why we have developed alternative ways to allow you to demonstrate your achievements and capability to study at Murdoch in 2021.”

-The University acknowledges the adjustment that SCSA and TISC are undertaking to provide accurate ATAR results for students in 2020.
+The University acknowledges the adjustment that SCSA and TISC are undertaking to provide accurate ATAR results for students who graduated in 2020.